-According to expert growers, strong winds carry stones, sand, and hard particles that have the ability to injure even break your weed stems.
-Leaves and branches will have tears and lesions.
-All these will definitely affect your weed production.
+According to expert growers, strong winds can carry stones, sand, and hard particles that can injure, and even break, your marijuana stems.
+This will definitely affect the health and production of your cannabis.

 Strong Winds Remove Trichomes

 There are several proven methods on how to protect weed plants from wind.
-Most of these methods are close to you more than you think and are far much effective than those methods that seem to be far from you.
+Most of these methods are highly effective and easier than you may think.

 The number one way you can protect your cannabis plants from damage by wind is to put up a fence around your marijuana plants.
 It is highly important that the fence is firmly set in the ground.
 It is also important that it does not allow much wind to get to your plants.
 When you are planting outdoors, you can easily check your weather and climate conditions online.
 Once you do that you can figure out the direction your strongest (and most damaging) winds are coming from.
 You can set up a windbreak fence – a fence which is between your crops and the wind.
 Alternatively, you can surround your cannabis plants with a fence.
 The advantage of a fence that surrounds your plants is that it acts as a barrier to animals that may want to investigate your crop.

 If you do not have enough resources available to erect a modern fence, you can still go old school and erect a fence made out of sticks and reclaimed materials.
 Basically, you can intertwine the materials around each other and place them in the direction of the wind.
 While this does not afford the protection of a modern fence, it will still break up the wind.

 2. Plant Trees or Crops Around Your Garden